Charles1625/crop-production-ontology/README.md

 The following describes the thinking behind the [Model](https://github.com/Charles1625/crop-production-ontology/blob/main/Model/Documentation.md).
 A set of UML diagrams are presented, each followed by a set of explanatory statements.
 There is no need to make any special study of UML, because the meaning of the various symbols and text in the diagrams should become obvious from the explanatory statements.
+> The display of UML diagrams in documents in this repository is unstable, because it relies on the PlantUML server which is sometimes too slow for the GitHub server.
+If a diagram is not displayed, click on the hyperlink displayed in its place.
+It may be necessary to make several attempts at this.

 ### Location
 ![Point](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/Charles1625/crop-production-ontology/main/Diagrams/point.puml)